TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/hdsl.md

 	- Two channel support on am243x-lp
 - Tested with three different encoder makes (EDM35, EKS36, EKM36)

+\note Channel 2 can be enabled only if channel 0 is enabled because of code overlay scheme needed in TX-PRU.
+See \ref HDSL_DESIGN_TXPRU_OVERLAY for more details

 ## Features Not Supported

 In general, peripherals or features not mentioned as part of "Features Supported" section are not